View full guide »

 The granting of Canadian patents is within the exclusive jurisdiction of the Canadian federal government - under the control of CIPO - and is governed by the Canadian Patent Act and Patent Rules.

 Once a request for examination is filed, a patent application is examined by a patent examiner in view of any information publicly available before the filing date.
-Once deemed allowable by the patent examiner, the patent is issued after payment of an issue fee.
+This examination process typically involves the examiner issuing objections in an examination report, and all such objections must be addressed to the satisfaction of the examiner for the application to be deemed allowable.
+An allowed application issues to patent after payment of an issue fee.

 c.
 Patent rights and terms conferred by patent issuance